Love as a Sacred Duty

 The Revolutionary Love Project dares to imagine communities as places where that kind of love can flourish.
 Starting in California and spreading from there, it’s building a movement throughout the U.S. to make love the foundation of who we are and what we do.

-Valarie Kaur, founder, executive director, and also a visionary author and civil rights advocate, describes the organization’s mission like this: “At the Revolutionary Love Project, we’re asking ‘What could change if love became the common goal for everyone?’
+Valarie Kaur — founder, executive director, and visionary author and civil rights advocate — describes the organization’s mission like this: “We’re asking ‘What could change if love became the common goal for everyone?’
 The Revolutionary Love Project inspires and equips people to build beloved community, centered on the ethic of love.
 Together, we’re teaching how to ‘see no stranger,’ be brave with grief, harness rage, listen across differences, reimagine our institutions, and fight for shared humanity.”

 Key Components

 The Revolutionary Love Project directly supports individuals and communities by providing practical tools and inspirational experiences focused on the ethic of love.
-Its efforts to date include these outputs:
+So far, these efforts include:

 Impact